HERA-Team/hera-images/DEMO.md

   refer to it in subsequent `docker` commands.
 * The `-h db` option sets the container’s hostname on the network.
 This is needed so that other servers can find it.
-* The `-e MYSQL_ROOT_PASSWORD=$DB_PASSWORD` option sets an environment variable inside the container that, by the convention used in this particular image, sets the database’s root password.
+* The `-e POSTGRES_PASSWORD=$DB_PASSWORD` option sets an environment variable inside the container that, by the convention used in this particular image, sets the database’s root password.

-If you ever want to examine the database directly, you can do so by running the MySQL command-line client in a temporary container on the same network:
+If you ever want to examine the database directly, you can do so by running the Postgres command-line client in a temporary container on the same network:

 ```
-sudo docker run -it --net hera --rm mysql mysql -hdb -uroot -p$DB_PASSWORD
+sudo docker run -it --net hera --rm hera-test-db psql -hdb -Upostgres
 ```

-And if you want to see the logs from the MySQL server, run:
+And if you want to see the logs from the Postgres server, run:

 ```
 sudo docker logs db